Scientific Name

 Light: Like all Agaves, this plant requires full sun to partial shade.
 If growing A. schottii indoors, choose a bright, sunny window with as much sun as possible.
 From spring to fall, it loves going outside.

-Soil: A. schottii will tolerate most soils as long as they have good drainage, but its preference is sandy or rocky soil.
+Soil: A. schottii tolerates most soils with good drainage but prefers sandy or rocky soil.

 Temperature: During the growing season, it likes warm temperatures, while in winter, when resting, this succulent enjoys cooler temperatures.
 A. schottii can withstand temperatures as low as 20 °F (-6.7 °C).
 USDA Plant Hardiness Zones 9a to 11b, 20 to 50 °F (-6.7 to 10 °C).